sanam-tamang/Shopwave---flutter-ecommerce/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 📝 Features to be Added

+The following features still need to be implemented:

+- **User Profile Editing** - Allow users to edit their profile information
+- **Enhanced Product Management** - More comprehensive product editing capabilities
+- **Payment Gateway Integration** - Currently only cash on delivery is supported
+- **Order Status Management** - Allow vendors/admins to update order status
+- **User Management** - Admin functionality to manage users
+- **Product Reviews** - Allow customers to rate and review products
+- **UI Enhancements** - Improve the user interface and add animations
+- **Wishlist** - Allow users to save products for later
+- **Advanced Search** - Implement filters and sorting options

 ## 📞 Contact